JetBrains/compose-multiplatform/FEATURES.md

 ### Limitations

-Following limitations apply to Alpha release.
+Following limitations apply to 1.0 release.

   * Only 64-bit x86 Windows is supported
   * Only JDK 11 or later is supported due to the memory management scheme used in Skia bindings